odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 Slim provides some methods for adding controller logic directly in a route callback.
-The request/response object (and optionally the route arguments) are passed by Slim to a callack function as follows:
+The request/response object (and optionally the route arguments) are passed by Slim to a callback function as follows:

 ```php
 <?php